Ian Quinn

 203-436-5123

-About: Ian Quinn has degrees from Columbia University (B.A., 1993) and the Eastman School of Music of the University of Rochester (M.A., 1998; Ph.D., 2004).
+About: Ian Quinn holds degrees from Columbia University (B.A., 1993) and the Eastman School of Music of the University of Rochester (M.A., 1998; Ph.D., 2004).
 Before joining the Yale faculty, he taught at the University of Chicago and the University of Oregon.
 In 2008-09 he was a Residential Fellow of the Center for Advanced Study in the Behavioral Sciences (CASBS) at Stanford.

 Quinn edited the Journal of Music Theory from 2004 to 2011 and serves on the editorial board of the Journal of Mathematics and Music, which launched in 2007.
 He was co-organizer (with Richard Cohn) of the 2009 meeting of the Society for Mathematics and Computation in Music.
 He serves on the executive committee of the Northeast Music Cognition Group (NEMCOG), which meets several times per year in New York, New Haven, and Boston.
 He also organizes the Yale-New Haven Regular Singing (YNHRS), a weekly shape-note singing group.